jwells52/creating-ai-enabled-systems/Systems Project/README.md

 This system project is essentially just a web interface and REST API.
 Right now, the only way to run this project is locally, you will need to run both the front-end and back-end in order to have a fully functional system.

-## Steps for starting the system
+## Run the system project
-A docker-compose.yml file was created so that the system can be ran with one command.
-Execute the following commands to run the system project locally.
+A docker-compose.yml file was created so that the system can be ran with virtually one command.
+Execute the following command to run the system project locally.

+`cd Systems\ Project/` \
+`docker compose up`